Quilting Services

 Are there open seams?
 We all get in a hurry and get short on our seam allowances, so please check the top over for open seams.

 Are the thread ends trimmed?
-Stray threads can show through the finished quilt and detract from the beauty of your finished quilt.
+Stray threads can show through lighter fabric on the finished quilt and detract from the beauty of your finished quilt.

 Is the quilt top pressed so the seams are flat?
 This is really important and can make a big difference in the final look of the quilt.
 It is okay if some of the seams are twisted; that happens when you quilt.
 But you really want to iron them as flat as you can.
 Iron from the finished side (the front), and if you use starch or sizing it will be especially appreciated.

 Is the quilt top squared?
 Measure across each of 4 sides and then across the middle both directions.
-If quilt is 1/4—1/2 inch difference from corresponding sides then I can quilt in the fullness, but over an inch then the more chance of wrinkles quilted in.
+If quilt is 1/4—1/2 inch difference from corresponding sides then I can quilt in the fullness, but over an inch then there is more chance of wrinkles quilted in.

 Do you need a T-shirt Quilt quilted?
-We can meander your quilt top in a way to not take away from the cool T-shirt designs and sayings.
-We do ask that you use a woven stabilizer behind your T-shirts because otherwise the T-shirts stretch and tend to pucker.
+We can meander your quilt top in a way to not take away from the cool T-shirt designs and sayings or use any open design we have.
+We do ask that you use a woven cotton fusible stabilizer behind your T-shirts because otherwise the T-shirts stretch and tend to pucker.
 We can't do anything about that once it is on the frame, so please consider this as you're making your T-shirt quilt.

 All About Borders